Di-viner/coda/README.md

 ## Highlights

-- **An optimality framework for difficulty-aware compute allocation.**
+- **An optimality formulation for difficulty-aware compute allocation.**
 - **Dual-gated length shaping from rollout-based difficulty.**
 - **Evidence for genuine, robust adaptiveness.**